 - Clothes don't pack everything!
-Enough for that term will do. - Bedding duvet, sheets, pillows, and towels. - ▶ Bathroom toiletries, medication, and a small first aid kit.
+Enough for that term will do. - Bedding duvet, sheets, pillows, and towels. - Bathroom toiletries, medication, and a small first aid kit. - Laundry washing products, laundry bag, and drying rack. - ► Electronics laptop, printer, extension leads, and chargers. - ▶ Kitchen cutlery, crockery, glasses, pots, pans, and basic gadgets such as a kettle and toaster, if these won't be provided (check with the accommodation first). - Admin passport, driving licence, NHS medical card, National Insurance number, and all-important correspondences with the university.

-- Laundry washing products, laundry bag, and drying rack. - ► Electronics laptop, printer, extension leads, and chargers. - Kitchen cutlery, crockery, glasses, pots, pans, and basic gadgets such as a kettle and toaster, if these won't be provided (check with the accommodation first). - Admin passport, driving licence, NHS medical card, National Insurance number, and all important correspondences with the university. - Food basics coffee, tea bags, cereal, cooking oil, tins, and condiments. - Some home comforts a few special extras reminding them of home can help them settle in.
+- Food basics coffee, tea bags, cereal, cooking oil, tins, and condiments. - Some home comforts - a few special extras reminding them of home can help them settle in.

 Finding somewhere they'll be happy to live is an important consideration for your child when choosing where to study.
-Use UCAS' accommodation search to find both uni and private student accommodation, and help them make the right choice.
+Read our advice on different types of accommodation and their pros and cons, and use our search at ucas.com/accommodation-advice.